 Once you’re ready to sell your business, it’s important to create an actionable strategy for exiting.
 This can help you avoid costly mistakes and frustrations during the selling process and ensure a smooth hand-off to the new owner.
-In this chapter we will walk you through how to develop an effect exit strategy.
+In this chapter we will walk you through how to develop an effective exit strategy.

 What is a Business Exit Strategy?